reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/remoteaccess/c8y_remoteaccess_server.md

 $ c8y remoteaccess server --device 12345 --configuration "*rugpi*" --browser
 Start a local proxy and match on the configuration using wildcards, then open the browser to the endpoint

+$ c8y remoteaccess server --device 12345 --configuration "*rugpi*" --browser --scheme https Start a local proxy and match on the configuration using wildcards, then open the browser to the endpoint and force usage of https

 ```

 ### Options